dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 And ours stopped at 154 epochs training for 18 minutes (7 seconds per epoch).

-To ensure you have as accurate data as you can get, but avoid having to train for hours.
+To ensure you have as accurate data as you can get after converging and avoid having to train for hours.

 # 6. Validate your data:
 Now that you're done training, validate your data by running: